livechat/livechat-public-docs/site/content/product-cards/store-api.md

 Access-Control-Allow-Methods: GET, POST, OPTIONS
 ```

-To avoid CORS-related conflicts you should set proper `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers.
+To avoid CORS-related conflicts, you should set proper `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers.

-The app uses **LiveChat OAuth token** to authorize requests sent to your backend service.
-To confirm that user is authorized, you should [validate given token](../authorization/#validating-the-access-token) and check if it matches Product Cards client ID and/or your license number.

 ```
 Product Cards Client ID: 9e63f93f6782051e6a43549c132a1f7a
 ```

+The app uses **LiveChat OAuth token** to authorize requests sent to your backend service.
+To confirm that the user is authorized, you should [validate given token](../authorization/#validating-the-access-token) and check if it matches Product Cards client ID and/or your license number.

 ## Stores